iumehara/CiStatusBar/README.md

 1. Name your solution.
 The format should be like `<service-name>V<version-number><response-type>` in camel case. eg. `githubV3Workflow`
+2. Add a test file at `cistatusbarTests/api/supportedApis/<name-of-your-solution>/<name-of-your-solution>Tests.swift` that inherits `AbstractResponseTests`
-2. Add your solution to the `ApiType` enum located at `/api/ApiType.swift`, positioned in alphabetical order.
+3. Add your solution to the `ApiType` enum located at `/api/ApiType.swift`, positioned in alphabetical order.
-3. Define a struct with your solution name in  the `/api/supportedApis/` group.
+4. Define a struct with your solution name in  the `/api/supportedApis/` group.
 The struct should have inner structs that implement the protocols defined in `/api/ApiProtocols.swift`
-4. Add a test file at `cistatusbarTests/api/supportedApis/<name-of-your-solution>/<name-of-your-solution>Tests.swift` that inherits `AbstractResponseTests`
+5. Update the struct's Target Membership so that it is included in the `cistatusbarTests` target in addition to the `cistatusbar` target
-5. In your test files, implement functions that require overriding.
+6. In your test files, implement functions that require overriding.
 Running an empty test class that inherits `AbstractResponseTests` will throw errors that explain next steps.
-6. Add sample json files for `success`, `running`, `unknown`, `fail`.
+7. Add sample json files for `success`, `running`, `unknown`, `fail`.
 They must be named in the format `<name-of-your-solution>Tests_SuccessResponse.json`
-7. Complete the implementation so all tests pass.
+8. Complete the implementation so all tests pass.
 Tests should be run using the `UnitTests` or `cistatusbar` schemes.